polca/premise/docs/mapping.rst

         "World": ["GLO", "RoW"]
     }

-then, you need to add to the `constants.yaml` file the path to this file:
+Then, you need to add to the `constants.yaml` file the path to this file:

 .. code-block:: yaml
-    ...

     EXTRA_TOPOLOGY:
       my_iam_name: filepath/to/the/geographical/definitions.json